-- 1. Press the left ARROW key on the "Cufflink" Simulator to highlight SELECT BP, then press the ENT key.
-Set pressure test to 120/80 (90) and press the ENT key. - 2.
-Attach the simulator "Cufflink" to the input pressure fitting of UUT. - 3.
+1. Press the left ARROW key on the NIBP simulator to highlight SELECT BP, then press the ENT key.
+Set pressure test to 120/80 (90) and press the ENT key.

+- 2. Select a NIBP simulation of 120/80 mmHg with a Heart rate of 60 BPM. - 3.
+Attach the NIBP simulator to the input pressure fitting of UUT. - 4.
 Press the INTERVAL key of the keypad until a 1 is shown in the Timer/Temp./ Interval LED of the UUT.
-Press the PATIENT SIZE key to select Adult size indicator. - 4.
+Press the PATIENT SIZE key to select Adult size indicator. - 5.
 Press the Set ALARMS key to enter the alarm setting mode.
-Use the UP and DOWN ARROW keys to set the Systolic Low alarm to 115 mmHg. - 5.
-Press the Set ALARMS key again and set the Diastolic Low Alarm to 95 mmHg. - 6.
+Use the UP and DOWN ARROW keys to set the Systolic Low alarm to 130 mmHg. - 6.
+Press the Set ALARMS key again and set the Diastolic Low Alarm to 95 mmHg. - 7.
 Press the Start NIBP key.
 Verify the monitor takes a measurement and the Systolic and the Diastolic low alarms are violated.
-The LED's for these parameters will blink on and off and an alarm tone will sound for the violation.
-Press the MUTE Key to silence the alarms. - 7.
+The LEDs for these parameters will blink on and off and an alarm tone will sound for the violation.
+Press the MUTE Key to silence the alarms. - 8.
 After the fifth measurement is complete, allow the cuff to pump up.
 Press DEFLATE key.
-Verify cuff deflates. - 8.
+Verify cuff deflates. - 9.
 Review the data that was stored in the database, by scrolling through the patient trend information.
-Use the UP and DOWN ROOM and BED keys or LCD display of the UUT and verify that the Systolic and Diastolic information is available in the LED's for each stored settings - 9.
+Use the UP and DOWN ROOM and BED keys or LED display of the UUT and verify that the Systolic and Diastolic information is available in the LEDs for each stored settings - 10.
 Remove the cuff from the UUT and press the START key.
 Confirm that the UUT pump runs and that it displays 8810 in the Room/Bed window within 60 seconds and attempts another inflation.
 Press the DEFLATE key to stop test.